YuriySm/Ikoka-NanoX-Meshtastic-Device/README.md

-HydraX is a fork of the Project Hydra (Meshtastic PCB).
-It is built on Project Hydra’s foundation with new features and modifications.

 Ikoka NanoX (eXtended Range) Meshtastic PCB is a fork of the [Ikoka Nano Meshtastic Device](https://github.com/ndoo/ikoka-nano-meshtastic-device) created by [Andrew Yong](https://ndoo.sg/projects:amateur_radio:meshtastic:diy_devices:ikoka_nano).
 This is a modified version of the original design released under CERN-OHL-P.